King's Lock

 King's Lock is a lock on the River Thames in England.
-It is in open country to the north of Oxford, Oxfordshire, on the southern bank of the river.
+It is in open country about 1 km north of Godstow, to the north of Oxford, Oxfordshire, at grid reference SP478102, on the southern bank of the river.
 The lock was one of the last pound locks built on the Thames, built by the Thames Conservancy in 1928 to replace the former flash lock.
 It has the smallest fall of any lock on the river, 0.77 m.

-The lock is adjacent to a large island.
-Behind the island is the start of the Wolvercote Mill Stream leading to Dukes Cut, which connects the Thames to the Oxford Canal.
-The Mill Stream continues to rejoin the Thames below Godstow Lock.
+The lock is on the southern side of a large island.
+On the opposite side of the river is the start of the Wolvercote Mill Stream leading to Duke's Cut, which connects the Thames to the Oxford Canal.
+The Mill Stream rejoins the Thames below Godstow Lock.
 King's Weir is on the other side of the island below Duke's Cut.
-A small visitor information centre is situated at the lock.
+There is a small visitor information centre at the lock.

 History

 There was a weir recorded at King's as far back as the 16th century.
 A pound lock was first proposed in 1817, but never built.
 A further proposal was made in 1845.
 The weir had a history of complaints about the water level and lack of attendance for the flash lock.
 Around 1872 a boatslide was built for the portage of small boats.
 The weir was rebuilt in 1885 but its replacement by a pound lock did not happen until 1928.